M2Ys4U/socksjs/README.markdown

 * ``host`` - The hostname or IP to connect to through the SOCKS proxy (optional, default: ``'localhost'``)
 * ``ssl`` - Connect using SSL (optional, default ``false``)
 * ``rejectUnauthorised`` - If ``true``, the server certificate is verified against the list of supplied CAs.
 An ``'error'`` event is emitted if verification fails (optional, default: ``false``)
+* ``key:`` - A string or Buffer containing the private key of the client in PEM format.
+* ``cert`` - A string or Buffer containing the certificate key of the client in PEM format.

 **socks_options**
 * ``localAddress`` - The local interface to bind to for the outgoing connections (optional, default: ``0.0.0.0``)